What do I do if my device or SIM card is lost, stolen or faulty?

 Frequently asked questions

-Contact us as soon as possible and we’ll temporarily suspend your mobile service so it can’t:
+We’ll temporarily suspend your mobile service so it can’t:

 • Receive or make calls